divyanshupundir/mavlink-kotlin/README.md

 strings/characters, arrays, etc.

 ### generator
-MAVLink generator Gradle Plugin that uses the api and serialization modules to generate the MAVLink classes.
+MAVLink generator Gradle Plugin that uses the `api` and the `serialization` modules to generate the MAVLink classes.
 This plugin is available at Gradle Plugin Portal with ID `xyz.urbanmatrix.mavlink.generator`.
 It can be used by anyone to generate MAVLink classes from their own XML files.
 No need to fork this project.

-The instructions on how to use the plugin is available in the `generator` module.
+The instructions on how to use the plugin are available in the `generator` module.

 ### definitions
-Implementation of the standard MAVLink messages form the official [MAVLink repository](https://github.com/mavlink/mavlink) generated using the Gradle plugin.
+Implementation of the standard MAVLink messages from the official [MAVLink repository](https://github.com/mavlink/mavlink) generated using the Gradle plugin.

 ### mavlink-kotlin